vladigleba/vladigleba.github.io/posts/prophecy/europe.md

 ---
 title: Europe’s Future Revealed
-description: A remarkable prophecy about the rise and fall of kingdoms.
+description: Discover a remarkable prophecy about the rise and fall of kingdoms.
 What does the future of Europe look like?
 color: rgb(101,166,141)
 date: 2025-01-10
 featured: true